pablof7z/hl-studio/refactor.md

 *   **Option A: Centralize around `NostrEditor`**
     *   **Task:** Refactor `NostrEditor` to be the primary rich text editor.
-    *   Replace the inline `NAddrNodeView` in `nostr-editor.tsx` with the more complete `src/components/editor/NAddrEditor.tsx`.
     *   Adapt `NostrEditor` to be usable by `src/app/editor/post/page.tsx` (LongFormPostPage) and potentially for `ThreadPost` if rich text is desired there.
     *   `PostEditor.tsx` might become a wrapper around `NostrEditor` or be deprecated if `LongFormPostPage` directly uses `NostrEditor`.
     *   `ThreadPost.tsx`'s textarea could be replaced by a simplified `NostrEditor` instance if rich text capabilities are needed, or its mention logic could be harmonized with `NostrEditor`'s mention extension.